 I have dedicated my business to educating consumers with valuable information about carpet cleaning.
-I am making it my mission to help more and more families like mine in achieving the most beautiful and healthy home!
+I am making it my mission to help more and more families like mine in achieving the most beautiful and healthy home with professional carpet cleaning!

 Remember, your carpet is like a big “filter” that traps pollutants and allergens.
 But that “filter” gets full and that’s when carpet is bad because it redistributes allergens back into the air with every step you take.

 Hot water extraction is sometimes referred to as "steam cleaning".
 Actually, this is a misapplied term -- for real steam is too dry and hot to clean carpet properly.
 With this method, hot cleaning solution is prayed on the carpet and then immediately extracted with a vacuum source.
 The dirty solution is collected in a recovery tank and is usually poured into the sanitary waste system.
 The advantage of this system is that it has the ability to flush out large amounts of soil and contaminants from the carpet.